 - The amount of need demonstrated by the Student Aid Report will determine if a student has eligibility for either the FWS or SWS Program.

-Students must complete/submit the following e substitute from list A or list B of the I-9
+- Original Signed Social Security Card or appropriate substitute from list A or list C of the I-9

 This data will be collected for employment purposes.
 This information is required in order to place you on the student payroll.
 These items will be kept in the Financial Aid Office

 After making arrangements for an interview, the student should take the Student Employee Work Agreement to the interview.
 This agreement will indicate the authorized award amount the student may earn during the period of eligibility.